mesajil/mesajil/README.md

 </p>

 <!--
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Node.js and Python.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and Docker
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Startup Jobs and Personal Projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...
 - -->